JuliaLang/julia/doc/src/manual/parallel-computing.md

     computer or multiple computers.
 The `Distributed` standard library provides the capability for remote execution of a Julia function.
 With this basic building block, it is possible to build many different kinds of distributed computing abstractions.
 Packages like [`DistributedArrays.jl`](https://github.com/JuliaParallel/DistributedArrays.jl)
     are an example of such an abstraction.
-On the other hadn, packages like [`MPI.jl`](https://github.com/JuliaParallel/MPI.jl) and
+On the other hand, packages like [`MPI.jl`](https://github.com/JuliaParallel/MPI.jl) and
     [`Elemental.jl`](https://github.com/JuliaParallel/Elemental.jl) provide access to the existing MPI ecosystem of libraries.

 4. **GPU computing**: